Worker Retraining Orientation: Tuesdays at 8:30 a.m OR Fridays at 12:00 p.m. W213C

 OPTIONAL: Meet with a career advisor in our Employment Resources Center, West Building, Room W207.
 Call (425) 739-8113 for appointment.

-OPTIONAL: Check out our academic programs.
+OPTIONAL: Check out our programs of study.

 REQUIRED: Show Your Math & English Skills